~ The mystery of evil ~

 values implies a rebound of scapegoat psychology, as exemplified by

 the collective shadow psychology of the Third Reich.
-The Western world is today
+Western civilization today

 spiritual Self.
 If our sins aren’t carried by the inner Self anymore, then they must be

 carried by other human beings, with foreseeable consequences.
-The article investigates if there exists an instinctual foundation of evil.
+The article discusses the notion of an instinctual foundation of evil.

 wickedness, the shadow, Self, sin transference, group